 containing Greek letters.

-You can also use keyboard shortcuts to access the new functions.
-The shortcuts have been selected to match the corresponding shortcut defaults on Microsoft Word:
+You can also use keyboard shortcuts* to access the new functions.
+The shortcuts have been selected to match the corresponding ones on the other Microsoft Office applications.
+For example, on a US keyboard:

 ||For Insert Cells, use Ctrl++ on the numeric keypad instead.|